phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 114503
+#Total Number of Tweets: 304854
-#Number of Trump Tweets: 81746
+#Number of Clinton Tweets: 114765
-#Number of Sanders Tweets: 52779
+#Number of Trump Tweets: 82032
-#Number of Rubio Tweets: 24367
+#Number of Sanders Tweets: 52946
-#Number of Carson Tweets: 17002
+#Number of Rubio Tweets: 24453
-#Number of Bush Tweets: 13552
+#Number of Carson Tweets: 17060
-#Total Number of Tweets:
+#Number of Bush Tweets: 13601
 ---
 ---